LSSE-Mega is a reaction-transport model for simulating sediment geochemistry.

 The interface (LSSE.jar) will run on any

-platform, though the model code (file diag_main.exe) will run only on
+platform, though the model code (file diag_main.exe) and the provided fortran compiler will run only on

 unzip it in its own directory.
 You should be able to run it by clicking